Are you due to move house soon?

 If you don’t have the time or energy to don your rubber gloves, consider a professional cleaner.
+In such a way, hiring Anita’s Housekeeping to clean your home in San Jose is a good decision.
 They’ll come in and take out all the unnecessary hassle of that first deep clean so you don’t have to worry.
 But when you’re grabbing the mop or paying someone else to, cleaning your new home is the way to go.

 - Change Your Address

 Like your utilities, you might do this one before the day you move.
 But if you haven’t, moving day is the time to do it.
 You don’t want anything important getting lost in the mail or going to your old address.

 Let all relevant companies and people know you’ve changed address.
 This should include: